 To help us get you the best quotation and as quickly as possible, please send us an email to email@example.com.
 Include your name, email, your general location and as much detail about the project as possible.
 If you have an image or a drawing with rough measurements, we are always happy to receive these as this makes our estimates and quotations very accurate.

-Once we have agreed an estimated pricing and provided you with an offical Granite Tops quotation, we will contact you to organise for our surveyor and templating team to visit you and of course at a time that is convenient for you.
+Once we have agreed an estimated pricing and provided you with an official Granite Tops quotation, we will contact you to organise for our surveyor and templating team to visit you and of course at a time that is convenient for you.

-We like to be well ahead of the oppostion and at Granite Tops we use the latest in digital templating technology.
+We like to be well ahead of the opposition and at Granite Tops we use the latest in digital templating technology.
 Our preferred product is the Prodim Proliner Digital Measuring system, this allows for complete accuracy when our team measures your project.

 As each kitchen is completely unique your worktop area will be templated to get accurate measurements for cutting the stone, so that it fits precisely into position.